archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 PKGBUILDs instead of random ones in the repos.

-Additionally, issues that come up during TU application reviews are a good example of inconsistencies, that are worth documenting right away.
+Additionally, issues that come up during TU application reviews are a good example of inconsistencies that are worth documenting right away.

-The following list is a (non-exhaustive) collection of examples, that still require addition in the wiki.
+The following list is a (non-exhaustive) collection of examples that still require addition in the wiki.

 - use HTTPS for sources wherever possible, "git+https://" for git
-- don't use specific sourceforge mirror to download, as they might not be available (see [this forum entry](https://bbs.archlinux.org/viewtopic.php?id=22200) as an example)
+- don't use specific sourceforge mirror to download as they might not be available (see [this forum entry](https://bbs.archlinux.org/viewtopic.php?id=22200) as an example)
 - use PGP signatures where possible (may need to build from git tag instead of